Passing on the Knowledge of God

 Make It Your Business

-The need for quick action in situations that seem to have distant effects.
-You don’t need to directly benefit from something to feel concerned and act in faith before God.
+The need for quick and decisive action in situations that may appear to have distant or far-reaching effects is crucial.
+You don’t necessarily have to be a direct beneficiary or personally involved in a situation to feel a deep concern and choose to act in faith before God, trusting His guidance and provision.

 Read More